robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 Evidence-based demonstration, through reasoning, that the system-of-interest is deemed trustworthy

 ???
-The framework is independent of system type and engineering or acquisition process model and is not to be interpreted as a sequence of flows or process steps but rather as a set of interacting contexts, each with its own checks and balances.

-We have some guidance in the systems security engineering framework to develop demonstrably trustworthy technology.
-If you recall, the Trustworthiness Context our engineering framework is setup to develop an evidence-based demonstration, through reasoning, that the system-of-interest is deemed trustworthy.
+Now, remember that Software security engineering activities exist within three interacting contexts.

-We looked at the problem context using requirements engineering techniques.
-Now we switch gears and talk about **assurance cases** as part of the trustworthiness context.
+We looked at the problem context using requirements engineering activities and techniques.
+Then we used misuse cases to develop claims, and then argued them using **assurance cases** as part of the trustworthiness context.
+Now we will see how the solution context transforms the security requirements derived using misuse cases into the system's design requirements.

 ---
 class: middle